Denial of the inerrancy of the original manuscripts of the Bible

 Matt: I didn't ask you if they were a paraphrase.
 I asked you if they were true or not.
-You will not answer and it is obvious why you will not.
-I firmly believe that if you say it is false, you risk saying that Jesus himself as false.
-This would be very dangerous for you to do since you claim to follow him, and claim to be a Christian.
-This is why you mention "paraphrase".
+You will not answer, and it is obvious why you will not.
+I firmly believe that if you say it is false, you risk saying that Jesus himself is false.
+This would be very dangerous for you to do since you claim to follow him and claim to be a Christian.
+This is why you mention "paraphrase."
 So, is the paraphrase true or false?

 Matt: You don't know what the original was, so you don't know if it is a paraphrase or not.
-Furthermore, if it is a paraphrase of what Jesus said that they would accurately be caused to remember what he said by the Holy Spirit, and you are further stuck because even the "paraphrase" works against your position.
+Furthermore, if it is a paraphrase of what Jesus said--that they would accurately be caused to remember what he said by the Holy Spirit--, you are further stuck because even the "paraphrase" works against your position.

 En_Hakkore: One can demonstrate that Jesus' words are paraphrases my comparing parallel sections and noting that they do not read word for word.
 Furthermore, I am not stuck because I have not expounded on the passage in question nor would I claim that the Holy Spirit would bring remembrance to someone in an inerrant manner.

 Matt: Look, I noticed that you are not seriously answering my questions.
 You offer me, as I have already said, ambivalent answers.
 What I have done is brought you to the point of demonstrating that your position is non-falsifiable, ambivalent, subjective, and based upon presuppositions that you cannot validate.
 When I ask you about the validity of Christ's words, you say they "ring" of truth and that they are a "paraphrase."
 But when I show you that even the paraphrase works against your position, you won't admit you have a problem.
 We can go no further.